joseph-flinn/site/frontend/posts/consuming-books.md

 themselves, then “to be” is the answer.
 Talk about where you’re going, say yes to the promotions, and chase bigger salaries.
 However, if one’s purpose is larger than one’s self, it is about doing the work; no matter the cost.
-Compromise is not needed because it is all about the doing the work.
+Compromise is not needed because it is all about doing the work.

 ## 38
 Becoming a student under a master places your power in someone else’s hands.
 One